Evidence on: IV Fluids During Labor

 In contrast to other studies that found that higher amounts of IV fluids shorten labor, this trial did not find a difference in the length of labor between the two groups.
 There was no difference in Cesareans or augmentation, but there were more operative vaginal births in the group receiving less IV fluids.

 In this study, the authors defined excess weight loss as >7% from birth at 48 hours.
 When comparing the two groups, they did not find a difference in the number of breastfed newborns who experienced excess weight loss.
 However, they found greater weight loss in the infants born to the people who received >2,500 mLs of IV fluids.
-They also found a higher volume of IV fluids in the mothers of the infants who had lost >10% of their weight.
-This suggests that once a mother receives around 2,500 mLs or higher of IV fluids, newborn weight loss is affected (Watson et al. 2012).
-The authors recommend replacing 7% weight loss with a higher percentage since almost half of the breastfed infants lost 7% of their birth weight (Watson et al. 2012).
+They also found a higher volume of IV fluids was given to the parents of the infants who had lost >10% of their weight.
+This suggests that once a parent receives around 2,500 mLs or higher of IV fluids, newborn weight loss is affected (Watson et al. 2012).
+The authors recommend replacing 7% weight loss with a higher percentage since almost half of the infants who were breastfeeding/chestfeeding lost 7% of their birth weight (Watson et al. 2012).

-The randomized trial above built on two previous observational studies that had also looked at the relationship between IV fluids and newborn weight loss.
+Several observational studies have also looked at the relationship between IV fluids and newborn weight loss.

-Chantry et al. (2010) followed 448 people through pregnancy and after birth to determine risk factors for excess weight loss in newborns (Chantry et al. 2011).
+An earlier study by Chantry et al. (2010) followed 448 people through pregnancy and after birth to determine risk factors for excess weight loss in newborns (Chantry et al. 2011).
 This study defined excess weight loss as >10% loss of birth weight at three days old.
-Of the breastfed newborns, 16-19% experienced excess weight loss.
+Of the breastfed/chestfed newborns, 16-19% experienced excess weight loss.
 The authors looked at the predictors of excess weight loss in those babies.
-The only two things that independently predicted excess weight loss in newborns were increased IV fluids given to the mother during labor and delayed milk production.
-If mothers received more than 200 mL/hr of fluids during their labor, their babies were 3.2 times more likely to experience excess weight loss at three days compared to mothers who received less than 100 mL/hr of fluids.
-The infants whose mothers had taken in more fluids were also found to urinate more during the first four hours of life.
-More than half (58%) of the infants in this study (whose parents intended to breastfeed) were supplemented with formula.
+The only two things that independently predicted excess weight loss in newborns were increased IV fluids given to the parent during labor and delayed milk production.
+If parents received more than 200 mL/hr of fluids during their labor, their babies were 3.2 times more likely to experience excess weight loss at three days compared to those who received less than 100 mL/hr of fluids.
+The infants whose parents had taken in more fluids were also found to urinate more during the first four hours of life.
+More than half (58%) of the infants in this study (whose parents intended to breastfeed or chestfeed) were supplemented with formula.
 Reasons for supplementation were excess weight loss, along with concerns about a delay in mature milk coming in.

-Other researchers have shown that reports of excess weight loss trigger a new parent’s anxiety about their milk supply, which is then associated with discontinuing breastfeeding (Flaherman et al. 2016).
-Additionally, supplementing formula in the hospital independently predicts a shorter duration of exclusive breastfeeding after hospital discharge (Semenic et al. 2008).
+Other researchers have shown that reports of excess weight loss trigger a new parent’s anxiety about their milk supply, which is then associated with discontinuing breastfeeding or chestfeeding (Flaherman et al. 2016).
+Additionally, supplementing formula in the hospital independently predicts a shorter duration of exclusive breastfeeding or chestfeeding after hospital discharge (Semenic et al. 2008).